23Felons23/NEURONAUTICS/README.md

 ---

-## 3. The Patient Manifest File (`manifest.json`)
+## 3. The Manifest File (`manifest.json`)

-The patient manifest is a JSON file that bundles all multi-modal neuroimaging datasets, rendering styles, colors, and thresholds for a patient.
+The dataset manifest is a JSON file that bundles all multi-modal neuroimaging datasets, rendering styles, colors, and thresholds for a dataset.

 ### Why Use a Manifest?
 - **Relative Path Resolution:** All data file paths are resolved relative to the manifest file's containing directory.
 This makes patient data folders fully portable.